 Special Interest Groups

 SIGs build on A.L.L.'s existing programs and may not compete with study groups being offered by A.L.L.
 They are open to all current members of A.L.L.
-The Membership and Promotion Committee oversees the SIGs.
+The Membership Committee oversees the SIGs.

 Why have SIG?